arvindcheenu/Matercolors/README.md

  - [ ] Update Demo Project to demonstrate Usage

 ### 👐 Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue primary to discuss what you would like to change.
 Please make sure to create or update tests as appropriate.

 ### 🙏 Acknowledgements
 * [edelstone/**material-palette-generator**](https://github.com/edelstone/material-palette-generator)